tensorflow/tfjs-website/source/tutorials/custom-operations.md

 However, we probably also want to define the gradients for this op, so that gradients can be backpropagated through it.

-To do this, we use `tf.customGrad`.
+To do this, we use [tf.customGrad](https://js.tensorflow.org/api/latest/#customGrad).

 ```js
 const squareAndAddBackpropKernel = inputShape => ({